Enneagram Type Three People are Success-Oriented and Pragmatic

 Type 3 and Type 5

-• Threes pay excellent attention to creating an image of success that others will admire to feel valued and worthwhile, while Fives do not focus on their vision this way.
+- Threes pay excellent attention to creating an image of success that others will admire and feel valued and worthwhile, while Fives do not focus on their vision this way.

-• Fives have the sense that they have a limited amount of energy to expend and engage in continual efforts to be economical regarding resources like time, energy, and action.
+- Fives feel that they have a limited amount of energy to expend and continuously strive to be economical with resources like time, energy, and action.

 Type 3 and Type 6

-• In contrast, Sixes almost always think of what could go wrong, which makes them skilled troubleshooters—they naturally think about potential obstacles in accomplishing a particular task so they can prepare and account for them.
+- In contrast, Sixes almost always think of what could go wrong, which makes them skilled troubleshooters.
+They naturally consider potential obstacles to accomplishing a particular task so they can prepare and account for them.

 Type 3 and Type 7

-• Threes and Sevens have a lot of energy and work hard, especially on projects they are interested in and invested in.
+- Threes and Sevens are very energetic and work hard, especially on projects they are interested in and invested in.

 Type 3 and Type 8